smarter-sh/community/committee-steering/governance/annual-reports.md

 ### Thanks
-Thanks to the Apache Software Foundation for their open guidance on PMC reporting, the many PMCs that have shared their experiences, and the Kubernetes community for collaboration. https://www.apache.org/foundation/board/reporting
+Thanks to the Apache Software Foundation for their open guidance on PMC reporting, the many PMCs that have shared their experiences, and the Smarter community for collaboration. https://www.apache.org/foundation/board/reporting